 called "Ballymoney Heroes" by a local historian in Northern Ireland, Robert Thompson, in which he

 revealed that another of my Great-Grandfathers and three Great-Uncles were also killed in the Great War.
-It struck me that we often rely on misremembered family stories
+It is ften the case that we rely on misremembered family stories

-about our ancestors or worse still, have no memory of them and the sacrifice that some made in times of conflict.
+about our ancestors or worse still, have no memory of them and the sacrifice that so many made in times of conflict.

-As the centenary of the start of the First World War approached I therefore determined to research and document the lives of the men on the Hemel Hempstead War Memorial.
-I discovered that more than 25,000 books and scholarly articles have been written on the First World War since 1918 so my intention was to record stories of the everyday lives of the men commemorated rather than their military service and battle experiences exclusively.
-During my reasearch I have tried, as much as possible, to focus on the social and local history of the time to create a biography of each man describing their family, school and work life, as well as their religous and sporting interests.
+As the centenary of the start of the First World War approached, I determined to research and document the lives of the men on the Hemel Hempstead War Memorial.
+I discovered that more than 25,000 books and scholarly articles have been written on the First World War since 1918, so my intention was to record stories of the everyday lives of the men commemorated rather than just their military service and battle experiences.
+During my reasearch I have tried, as much as possible, to focus on the social and local history of the time to create a biography of each man.
+I have described their family, school and work life, as well as their religous and sporting interests.

-I hope that I have achieved these objectives for all the men commemorated although frustratingly, thirty-two of the 388 names on the memorial, still elude my best efforts to discover or verify their stories.
+I hope that I have revealed some insights for the men commemorated although frustratingly, thirty-two of the 388 names on the memorial, eluded my best efforts to discover or verify their stories.
 I will however continue my research and hope that visitors to the site can supply the information needed to tell those stories as well.